UPDATE: This article has been updated after additional testing and technical feedback.

 The fix is not to abandon AVIF across your site.
 The fix is to separate responsibilities.

 Keep AVIF for the page itself where browsers can benefit from it.
-Use <picture>, responsive image markup, or your CDN’s browser-facing optimization layer.
+Use responsive image markup, fallback formats, or your CDN’s browser facing optimization layer.
 Then give Open Graph its own stable asset, usually a JPG and sometimes a PNG when transparency or exact reproduction matters.
-The Open Graph protocol supports a dedicated image URL and structured properties for type, width, height, and alt text, which is exactly what you want here: explicit metadata, explicit format, explicit dimensions.

-A minimal version looks like this:
+A conservative production version looks like this:

-<meta property="og:image" content="https://example.com/social/article-card.jpg" />
+<meta property="og:image" content="https://example.com/social-preview.jpg">

-<meta property="og:image:type" content="image/jpeg" />
+<meta property="og:image:type" content="image/jpeg">

-<meta property="og:image:width" content="1200" />
+<meta property="og:image:width" content="1200">

-<meta property="og:image:height" content="630" />
+<meta property="og:image:height" content="630">

 Small details still decide whether the card appears

-There is also a strategic mistake buried in many performance-first stacks.
+There is also a strategic mistake buried in many performance first stacks.
 Teams optimize for Core Web Vitals, browser byte savings, and responsive delivery, then assume social previews will inherit the gains automatically.
 They will not.
 Social cards are part of technical SEO, distribution, and brand presentation, but they obey their own rules.
-The job is not finished when the browser is happy.
-It is finished when the browser, the crawler, the cache, and the share card all agree on the same page identity.

 A sharper default for publishers

-So yes, the original complaint points at something real.
-Facebook’s debugger may not be the villain, and AVIF is certainly not a bad format.
-The clash sits between a modern web optimization format and an older, stricter preview ecosystem.
 Once you see that split clearly, the remedy stops being mysterious.
 Keep AVIF where it shines.
-Keep Open Graph conservative.
+Keep Open Graph explicit and conservative where reliability matters.
 That is not glamorous engineering, but it is the version that publishes cleanly, shares cleanly, and keeps your URL previews from turning into empty gray cards.

 Author: